dikshasethi2511/Sign-Language-Detection/README.md

 # Sign-Language-Detection
 Converting American Sign Language to text in real time.
 It uses CNN to train the required models for prediction.
-(In progress)